bradmontgomery/echyo/README.md

 * `YO_TOKEN`

-I stick these in `~/.twitter` and `~/.yo`, and source them prior to running the app.
+I stick these in a dotfile somewhere (e.g. `~/.echyo`), and source them prior to running the app.
 Example usage:

-    $ source ~/.twitter && source ~/.yo && python yoply/main.py
+    $ source ~/.echyo && python echyo/echyo.py

 That's it.